David-Buchukuri/programming-from-the-ground-up/chapter-3/answers.md

 `movl _start, %eax` will write in %eax whatever value is stored in the word with an address of \_start.

 `movl $\_start, %eax` will write in %eax memory address of the \_start.

+## Going Further

+#### Modify the first program to leave off the int instruction line.
+Assemble, link, and execute the new program.
+What error message do you get.
+Why do you think this might be?

+I am getting a segmentation fault error.
+It's probably because program does not terminate.
+Program probably reads and tries to execute instructions from memory which is beyond instructions which we wrote and because of that, an error is happening.

+#### So far, we have discussed three approaches to finding the end of the list - using a special number, using the ending address, and using the length count.
+Which approach do you think is best?
+Why?
+Which approach would you use if you knew that the list was sorted?
+Why?

+I think providing array's lengths is the best way because of it's simplicity and universality.
+If we use a special number for termination, that means we can't use that number anywhere in the list.
+That's not flexible.
+About an ending address, user can't provide ending address because there is no way of knowing it before a program runs.

+For a sorted list, I would use the array length approach, because it's straightforward and simple.